Skip to content

 Advanced Dry Eye Treatment: Intense Pulsed Light (IPL)

-Tired of temporary relief?
+Not finding relief from current treatments?
 If artificial tears and warm compresses aren’t solving the problem, it may be time to address dry eye at its source.

 If your dry eye isn’t improving, IPL could be the next step in your treatment plan.